Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Consistency models are the backbone of how distributed systems maintain reliable data across multiple nodes, processes, and geographic regions.
-When you're studying parallel and distributed computing, you're being tested on your ability to understand the tradeoffs between data accuracy, system availability, and performance.
-These models appear constantly in exam questions about distributed databases, cloud computing architectures, and concurrent programming—and understanding them means knowing when to sacrifice strict guarantees for speed, or when absolute correctness is non-negotiable.
+Consistency models define the rules for how distributed systems maintain reliable data across multiple nodes, processes, and geographic regions.
+They govern the tradeoffs between data accuracy, system availability, and performance.
+These models show up constantly in questions about distributed databases, cloud computing architectures, and concurrent programming.

-Don't just memorize definitions—know what problem each model solves and what tradeoffs it accepts.
-Exam questions will ask you to recommend consistency models for specific scenarios, compare the ordering guarantees of different models, or explain why a system like DNS uses eventual consistency while a banking system requires something stronger.
-Master the why behind each model, and you'll be ready for anything.
+Don't just memorize definitions.
+Know what problem each model solves and what tradeoffs it accepts.
+You'll be asked to recommend consistency models for specific scenarios, compare the ordering guarantees of different models, or explain why a system like DNS uses eventual consistency while a banking system requires something stronger.
+Master the why behind each model, and the scenario questions become straightforward.

-Compare: Linearizability vs. Sequential Consistency—both guarantee a global ordering, but linearizability requires operations to respect real-time ordering while sequential consistency only requires a consistent sequence.
-If an FRQ asks about "strongest consistency guarantees," linearizability is your answer.
+Compare: Linearizability vs. Sequential Consistency: both guarantee a global ordering, but linearizability requires operations to respect real-time ordering while sequential consistency only requires a consistent sequence that preserves each process's program order.
+If a question asks about the "strongest consistency guarantee," linearizability is your answer.

 These models relax the requirement that all processes see the same global order.
 They permit different views across processes while maintaining specific guarantees, enabling better performance in distributed environments.

-Compare: Causal Consistency vs. PRAM—both allow different processes to see different orderings, but causal consistency tracks logical dependencies across processes while PRAM only guarantees ordering within a single process's writes.
-Causal is strictly stronger.
+Compare: Causal Consistency vs. PRAM: both allow different processes to see different orderings of writes, but causal consistency tracks logical dependencies across processes while PRAM only guarantees ordering within a single process's writes.
+For example, if process P1 writes X, then process P2 reads X and writes Y, causal consistency requires all observers to see X before Y (because Y causally depends on X).
+PRAM makes no such guarantee since X and Y came from different processes.
+Causal is strictly stronger than PRAM.

-Compare: Monotonic Read vs. Monotonic Write—both provide "monotonic" guarantees but in opposite directions.
+Compare: Monotonic Read vs. Monotonic Write: both provide "monotonic" guarantees but in opposite directions.
 Monotonic read ensures you never see older data after seeing newer data; monotonic write ensures your writes are applied in order.
-An FRQ might ask you to identify which guarantee a shopping cart system needs (hint: both).
+A shopping cart system likely needs both: you need your "add item" writes applied in order (monotonic write), and you need to never see your cart revert to a previous state (monotonic read).

 When system availability and partition tolerance matter more than immediate consistency, these models accept temporary inconsistencies in exchange for better performance and fault tolerance.

-Compare: Strong Consistency vs. Eventual Consistency—these represent opposite ends of the consistency spectrum.
+Compare: Strong Consistency vs. Eventual Consistency: these represent opposite ends of the consistency spectrum.
 Strong consistency guarantees immediate visibility but requires coordination; eventual consistency maximizes availability but accepts temporary divergence.
-The CAP theorem forces distributed systems to choose between them during network partitions.
+The CAP theorem tells us that during a network partition, a distributed system must choose between consistency (C) and availability (A).
+Strong consistency chooses C; eventual consistency chooses A.

 | Concept | Best Examples |